node-red/node-red.github.io/docs/getting-started/second-flow.md

 The Debug node causes any message to be displayed in the Debug sidebar.
 By default, it just displays the payload of the message, but it is possible to display the entire message object.
+To see the Debug Sidebar use the shortcut ctr-space.

 #### 5. Wire them all together

   - Wire the Inject node output to the HttpGet node input.
   - Wire the HttpGet node output to the Function node input.
-  - Wire the Function node output to the Debug node input.
+  - Wire both the Function node outputs to the Debug node input.

 #### 6. Deploy

 At this point, the nodes only exist in the editor and must be deployed to the server.

 Click the Deploy button.
 Simple as that.
+The flow should now be running.

 With the Debug sidebar tab selected, click the Inject button.
 You should see an entry with some contents that look like